113ll3/Ibmclouddocscli/idt/commands.md

 You can build your application by using the `build` command.
 The `test`, `debug`, and `run` commands expect to find a compiled project so you must first run a `build` operation beforehand.

 The `build-cmd-debug` configuration element is used to build the application for all uses except for `run`.
 You build your application for debugging by specifying the command line option `--debug`.
-The `build-cmd-run` configuration element is used when building the application for use with the `run` command.
+The `build-cmd-run` configuration element is used when you are building the application for use with the `run` command.

-In order to build with multiple containers, either your project should contain a [Compose](https://docs.docker.com/compose/overview/) file, specified in the `cli-config.yml`, or you can use the `dockerfile-tools` command parameter to provide one.
+To build with multiple containers, either your project must contain a [Compose](https://docs.docker.com/compose/overview/) file, which is specified in the `cli-config.yml`, or you can use the `dockerfile-tools` command parameter to provide one.
 See the [Compose File](/docs/apps/projects/compose_file.html) for more information.

 Run the following command in your current project directory to build your application: